TheSoundCoder/GameChatBalancer/README.md

 If you use the listed microcontroller you will additionally need a **USB-C cable**.

 ## Housing
-You can use anything as a housing for your controller - even a matchbox if you do not have a 3D-Printer.
+You can use anything as a housing for your GameChatBalancer - even a matchbox if you do not have a 3D-Printer.

 I decided to design and 3D-print one by myself.
 If you like the "design" you can download either the STL files or GCODE files [here](https://github.com/TheSoundCoder/AudioControl/tree/master/assets/3d-model).